ovh/docs/pages/platform/logs-data-platform/visualization_grafana/guide.de-de.md

 > [!warning]
 >
-> To make the magic happens, please ensure to:
+> To make the magic happen, please ensure to:
 >
 > - Set `https://<your_cluster>.logs.ovh.com:9200` as Url value
 > - Set your Logs Data Platform credentials for Basic auth values